ndporter/open-qualitative-research-qualcoder/README.md

 ## Contributing

 This curriculum is in early development.
-If you'd like to contribute, you can open an issue or pull request or email the creator, [Nathaniel Porter](mailto:ndporter@vt.edu)
+If you'd like to contribute, you can open an issue or pull request or contact the creator, [Nathaniel Porter](mailto:ndporter@vt.edu): @ndporter

 ## License